Sustainable logistics: Benefits & key trends for 2024 [+how to make your business sustainable]

 Green shipping corridors are specific trade routes that aim to promote zero-emission shipping solutions.
 These corridors serve as testing grounds for innovative technologies and fuels, enabling the shipping industry to reduce greenhouse gas emissions.

-In 2023, the number of green shipping corridors doubled from 21 to 44, as reported by the Global Maritime Forum.
+In 2023, the number of green shipping corridors doubled from 21 to 44, as reported by the Learn more.
 This demonstrates the industry’s commitment to sustainable shipping practices.

-The Clydebank Declaration for Green Shipping Corridors is an agreement signed by 27 countries, including the US and Canada.
+Clydebank Declaration Learn mores an agreement signed by 27 countries, including the US and Canada.
 This initiative aims to establish zero-emission maritime routes between two or more ports.
 These routes will use clean fuels like methanol and ammonia to reduce the environmental impact of global shipping.

 The signatories have committed to creating at least six green corridors by the middle of this decade, with plans to expand the number, length, and frequency of these routes by 2030.